franklesniak/retropie-setup/README.md

     `sudo shutdown now`

+### Disconnect the Power and the microSD Card

-1. When the Raspberry Pi completes its shutdown, remove the power cable, and then remove the microSD card.
+When the Raspberry Pi completes its shutdown, remove the power cable, and then remove the microSD card.

 ## Graveyard